What does the move to Atlantic City mean for Artist Alley?

 Do Artists’ Alley tables have access to electrical outlets?

 Electricity is available through the GSEC on a per day or per weekend basis.
 If you are interested in purchasing electricity for the weekend, please e-mail the Artist Alley staff for the current price listing.
+On the Letter of Intent please indicate whether or not you will NEED electricity as this will affect your placement.

 Will Artists have time to set up and break down their tables?

 Artists will be provided with set up time on Thursday night, as well an an hour each morning and evening to set up and break down.
 Please remember that only those with Artist Alley badges will be allowed in the Artist Alley during these times.
+The only exceptions are set up Thursday and breakdown Sunday, family or friends without badges may help you during those times but must be accompanied by someone with a badge when entering the alley.

 I have friends in the Artists’ Alley—can my table be next to theirs?